the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 If you use a new image in any chapter, please add the file in the `figures` directory, and add details in the `_figure-list.md`.

 All our chapters are written in markdown files.
-You can use the following Markdown syntax, where the relative path of the image is provided inside thew round brackets '()':
+You can use the following Markdown syntax, where the relative path of the image is provided inside the round brackets '()':

 `![](../../figures/file-collection.jpg)`